mantidproject/mantid/docs/source/algorithms/SCDCalibratePanels-v1.rst

 1) Panels can be grouped.

-| ``  All panels in a group will move the same way and rotate the same way.
-If rigid rotations are``
-| ``   used, each panel is rotated about the center of the instrument, along with panel pixels rotating``
-| ``   around the panel's center.
-The height and  widths of the panels in a group will``
-| ``    all change by the same factor``
+   All panels in a group will move the same way and rotate the same way.
+If rigid rotations are used, each panel is rotated about the center of the instrument, along with panel pixels rotating around the panel's center.
+The height and  widths of the panels in a group will all change by the same factor.

 2) The user can select which quantities to keep fixed during the optimization.

 3) The results can be saved to an ISAW-like DetCal file or in an xml file that can be used with the LoadParameter algorithm.

 4) Results from a previous optimization can be applied before another optimization is done.

-| ``  The Levenberg-Marquardt optimization algorithm is used.
-Later iterations may have too small of changes for the parameters to``
+   The Levenberg-Marquardt optimization algorithm is used.

-| ``  get to another optimum value.
-Restarting allows for the consideration of parameter values further away and also can change``
-| ``  constraints for the parameter values.
-This is also useful when fine tuning parameters that do not influence the errors as``
-| ``  much as other parameters.``
+   Later iterations may have too small of changes for the parameters to get to another optimum value.
+Restarting allows for the consideration of parameter values further away and also can change constraints for the parameter values.
+This is also useful when fine tuning parameters that do not influence the errors as much as other parameters.

 5) There are several output tables indicating the results of the fit

-| ``  A) ResultWorkspace contains the results from fitting.``
+   a.
+ResultWorkspace contains the results from fitting

-| ``    -t0 is in microseconds``
+      * t0 is in microseconds
-| ``    -L0 is in meters``
+      * L0 is in meters
-| ``    -*Xoffset,*Yoffset,and *Zoffset are in meters``
+      * Xoffset, Yoffset,and Zoffset are in meters
-| ``    -*Xrot,*Yrot, and *Zrot are in degrees.
-Note that Zrot is done first, then Yrot , the Xrot.``
+      * Xrot, Yrot, and Zrot are in degrees.
+Note that Zrot is done first, then Yrot , the Xrot.

-``  B)QErrorWorkspace contains the Error in Q values for each peak, along with other associated information about the peak``
+   b.
+QErrorWorkspace contains the Error in Q values for each peak, along with other associated information about the peak

-``  C)CovarianceInfo contains the "correlations"(*100) between each of the parameters``
+   c.
+CovarianceInfo contains the "correlations"(x100) between each of the parameters

-``6) Maximum changes in the quantities that are altered during optimization are now settable.``
+6) Maximum changes in the quantities that are altered during optimization are now settable.

 "A" Workflow
 ------------